ilyasergey/YSC2229/source/week-09-union-find.rst

 * What is an equivalence class of an element ``i``?
 * How many equivalence classes are there in the given relation?

-In addition to that it allows to modify the current equivalence relation by taking a union of two classes, corresponding by elements ``i`` and ``j``, therefore, possibly affecting the answers to the questions above.
+In addition to those queries, union-find support modification of the current equivalence relation by taking a union of two classes, corresponding by elements ``i`` and ``j``, therefore, possibly affecting the answers to the questions above.

 The definition of the Union-Find structure is very simple::